wejdeneHaouari/mini-project-hyperledger/README.md

 (pfizer admin)$ ./monitordocker.sh net_test <port_number>
 ```

-This window will now show output from the Docker containers for the remainder of the
+This window will now show output from the Docker containers all along this application.
-tutorial, so go ahead and open anOther command window.
 The next thing we will do is
-examine the smart contract that pfizer will use to issue to the vaccine.
+examine the smart contract that pfizer will use to add the vaccine.

+## prepare and deploy the smart contract

-## Examine the vaccine smart contract
+### Examine the vaccine smart contract

 `issue` and `validate` are the three functions at the heart of the vaccine smart contract.
 It is used by applications to submit transactions which
 correspondingly issue and validate vaccine on the ledger.
 Our next